 |See more photographs|

-A dedication is recorded in raised letters on a small curved rectangular cast metal plaque mounted on the bottom section of the tapered column of the cast iron light pole.
-The dedication is transcribed below:
+A dedication is recorded in raised letters on a curved cast iron badge mounted on the lower portion of the fluted column of the cast iron light pole and this is transcribed below:

 The multi-use cast iron drinking fountain, horse trough and light was cast by Walter Macfarlane & Company at their Saracen Foundry in Glasgow.
 The fountain is set within a raised octagonal traffic island demarcated by kerbs, short poles and connecting chains.
 The drinking fountain forms an attractive item of historic urban street furniture in Cradock at the intersection.

 These notes were last edited on 2019 11 07